A million fucking mortgage lenders out there, and I end up with the one that screws it up and lands into financial difficulties. What are the chances?

 The mortgage business is, in normal times, both steady and profitable, and there would be no shortage of buyers for the Northern Rock’s loan book.

 I also found this discussion on “yahoo answers”.
 Someone in the same situation as me asks how the financial difficulties will affect her, as a Northern Rock mortgage holder.
-There’s a few answers from random people, all saying that mortgage holders have nothing to worry about.
-I’m still not convinced, because a) I’m not sure where they got their sources from b) I doubt any of the contributors are actually anything more than the average Joe passing their opinions (which is cool and encouraging, just not helpful enough).
+There are a few responses, all implying that mortgage holders have nothing to worry about.

 MSN news also reported: